 The principal and interest on the Bonds are payable from a continuing direct annual ad valorem tax levied by the City, within the limits prescribed by law, upon all taxable property in the City.

 PAYMENT RECORD

-The City has never defaulted in payment of any of its outstanding debt.
+The City has never defaulted in payment of its general obligation tax debt.

 OPTIONAL REDEMPTION